Hoover City Schools names interim superintendent - Shelby County Reporter

 HCS shared the full brochure and job posting online on Friday, Dec.
 11, with an application deadline of Jan.
 22, 2021 and candidate interviews to be held in February.

-“The goal would be to name a superintendent around first week of March in hopes we have that person in place by April 5,” Bamman said.
+“The goal would be to name a superintendent around the first week of March in hopes we have that person in place by April 5,” Bamman said.
 “It’s an aggressive goal.
 We will keep the public up-to-date on what that does look like.”

 For more information about the job posting, visit Hoovercityschools.net.